energywebfoundation/ewc-rosetta/README.md

 docker build -t nodeapi:1.0.0 -f Dockerfile .
 ```

-2. Go to configs and use template `.env.example.ewc` or `.env.example.volta` and rename it to `.env`.
+2. Go to configs folder and use template `.env.example.ewc` or `.env.example.volta` and rename it to `.env`.
 3. Go to /configs/OE folder and use template `chainspec.json.ewc` or `chainspec.json.volta` and rename it to `chainspec.json`.

 4. Use docker-compose to run both rosetta API and blockchain node.